 1. If I provide a non-covered service to a MBCHP client, can I bill the woman for the service?

-- Before a MBCHP provider performs a non-covered service on a MBCHP client, the provider must explain to the patient that they will be financially responsible for the non-covered service.
-The MBCHP clients may only be charged for a non-covered service.
+- Before a MBCHP provider performs a non-covered service on a MBCHP member, the provider must explain to the patient that they will be financially responsible for the non-covered service.
+The MBCHP member may only be charged for a non-covered service.

-- Providers participating in the MBCHP network are required to accept as payment in full, the allowances established by MBCHP for covered services.
+- Providers participating in the MBCHP network are required to accept as payment in full, the reimbursement rate established by MBCHP for covered services.

-- Clients cannot be billed for any portion of a MBCHP covered service.
+- Members cannot be billed for any portion of a MBCHP covered service.

 - Providers may not submit claims to Collection Agencies for MBCHP covered services.

 - Any provider or billing agency with questions should call MBCHP before processing bills.

-2. If I have a billing issue for a MBCHP client, what should I do?
+2. If I have a billing issue for a MBCHP member, what should I do?

 - First, please call the MaineCare Provider line to check on the status of claim or client eligibility: